MJoergen/nexys4ddr/x16/log.md

 ## 2019-10-27
 I've determined all the writes performed by the KERNAL/BASIC during startup, and this gives information on how to initialize the VERA.
 I will need to emulate this when testing (before I implement the CPU).
+See the [README](fpga/vera/README.md) in the vera subdirectory.

 I've started implementing mode 0 (the default text mode).
 However, I've immediately run into a problem.
 For each pixel being displayed, the VERA must